 Be aware of the nature of chains

 Being able to complete on your property often relies on other property transactions that form part of your chain going smoothly and according to plan.
 There can be unforeseen problems and chains can sometimes break down.
 Either party to the deal can withdraw from a sale any time up until exchange of contracts, meaning that the chain could be broken and everyone’s move put on hold.
 You could be left in a difficult position if you’ve served notice on the property you’re renting.

 Negotiating a suitable completion date

 As with a lot of things in life, negotiation is often the key to finding a solution.
-We can speak to the seller’s solicitor and see if we can arrange a completion date that means that you have at least a month’s leeway, so that you can serve notice once your purchase is legally binding, which is once contracts have been exchanged.
+We can speak to the seller’s solicitor with a view to arranging a completion date that enables you to provide the required notice period in accordance with the terms of your tenancy agreement or the notice period agreed following discussions with your Landlord, so that you can serve notice once your purchase is legally binding, which is once contracts have been exchanged.